aut0maticjack/lazyweb/Classic-Mac.md

 Mac OS is very customisable.
 If one has the programming skill it seems possible to change almost any aspect.

-The components to do this were called "INITs" up to System 6, and "System Extensions" on Mac OS 7+.
+The components to do this were called "INITs" up to System 6, and "System Extensions" on System 7+.

 There are also Control Panel Devices (aka "CDEVs") which add things into the system Control Panel.